DiscordGuide/discordguide.github.io/content/development.md

 (This is still in development)

-* Prefix's
+* Prefix

 Your bot should have a prefix.
 A prefix is a symbol or word that goes before a command, such as **!** or **+**, All bots should have one of these because this allows people to decide when they trigger a bot command...

 Say your command is **Find -insert random word-**... how would you stop it from picking up on someone saying *Find my keys* when they aren't trying to use a command...?
 A prefix!
 Now they'd have to say _**!**Find the dog_ to use the command.

 * Compliant

 This simply means your bot does what it is supposed to, and doesn't do anything it shouldn't.
 A big thing about bots is DMs, or responding to messages not intended for it.
 A prefix is one way to avoid this, but many bots will send out messages to DMs or the servers the bot is on... unless the server okay's this, that is not an ok thing to do.

 Bots shouldn't do anything the server using it doesn't tell it to do, unless the server set it to do something like AutoMod, then it should act without command because that is its job.